 State Vision Plan

-A Video Display Terminal (VDT) benefit is also available as part of the regular service.
-Members whose job duties require 50% or more of their work hours on a VDT are eligible to receive a 2nd pair of glasses if a different prescription and/or tinting is needed for computer use.
+- A Video Display Terminal (VDT) benefit is available to Members whose job duties require 50% or more of their work hours on a VDT are eligible to receive a 2nd pair of glasses if a different prescription and/or tinting is needed for computer use.
 If you qualify for the VDT benefit, you must get the VDT glasses at the same time as your regular pair.

 State Dental Plan